CN-UPB/DeepCoMP/README.md

 * Normalizing loses info about which BS has enough dr and connectivity --> does not work as well
 * Central agent with observations and actions for all UEs in every time step works fine with 2 UEs
 * Even with rate-fair sharing, agent tends to connect UEs as long as possible (until connection drops) rather than actively disconnecting UEs that are far away
+* This is improved by adding a penalty for losing connections (without active disconnect) and adding obs about the total current dr of each UE (from all connections combined)

 ## Development